A Guide for Ecological Consultants

 Input into any Nature Based SUDS scheme must be carried out early in the design process.
 For certain developments the Nature Based SUDS scheme will comprise much of the Net Benefit for Biodiversity for that particular site.

-To demonstrate Net Benefit for Biodiversity the following must be submitted to the LPA (either as part of the ecological report(s) or as standalone documents).
-For smaller schemes it would be expected that this is included in the PEA report:
+To demonstrate Net Benefit for Biodiversity the following must be submitted to the LPA

-- Clearly annotated Net Benefit for Biodiversity map/plan(s) which shows the site after development with all avoidance, mitigation, compensation, and enhancement measures agreed with the client.
-It may be necessary to have a separate plan showing measures during development eg showing construction exclusion zones for trees, etc. Losses and gains must be shown in map form and/or in table form.
+- Clearly annotated Landscape and Ecological Design Scheme (LEDS) which shows the site after development with all avoidance, mitigation, compensation, and enhancement measures agreed with the client.
+It may be necessary to have a separate plan showing measures during development eg showing construction exclusion zones for trees, etc (if required, this should clearly relate to the Construction Environmental Management Plan - CEMP).
+Losses and gains must be shown in map form and/or in table form.
+Consultant ecologists should contribute to these scheme(s) and ensure they clearly shows all ecological recommendations.

-- A Net Benefit for Biodiversity Action Statement - This should bring together all the required details of avoidance, mitigation, compensation and enhancement measures and monitoring.
+- A Green Infrastructure (GI) Statement - This should bring together all the required details of avoidance, mitigation, compensation and enhancement measures and monitoring.
 Details must be explicit and sufficiently detailed (including method statements where necessary) – not just a list of recommendations.
 Implementation of the actions in this statement may be a condition of the permission (if granted) and the statement may be pulled out to be used as a standalone document when monitoring the application.
 For large developments with several reports this should be a standalone document that brings together the necessary actions from all the reports.
 It is vital that the client is content to take actions forward.
+The statement should be produced in collaboration with landscape consultants, tree consultants, sustainable urban drainage designers and others who work in green infrastructure.
+The GI Statement must clearly relate to the LEDS.

 Planning

-FAQs - Planning
+- Planning Committee

 Extending / changing your home